 - Encouraging organizations, when pursuing natural resource projects, to engage the communities in which they work.

-- Projects that educate and get residents outdoors, which has been shown to improve human health
+- Projects that educate and get residents outdoors, which have been shown to improve human health.

 You can learn more about this opportunity by visiting the funder's website.